CyberPanther232/Security-Tools/README.md

 - Improvements in UI to make tools User Friendly

 ## ⚠️ Legal Disclaimer
-These tools and toolkit are intended **strictly for ethical hacking** and security research.
+These tools and toolkit are intended **strictly for ethical hacking** and **security research**.
 Unauthorized use against networks you do not own or have explicit permission to test is illegal.
 The developers are **not responsible for any misuse** of this software.

 ## In-Class Disclaimer
 This toolkit is not intended to replace learning.
 If you do not understand what the tools are accomplishing / doing then you should not use them.